biaslab/ForneyLab.jl/README.md

 Documentation
 =============

-A full documentation is available at [BIASlab website](https://biaslab.github.io/forneylab/docs/).
+Full documentation is available at [BIASlab website](https://biaslab.github.io/forneylab/docs/).

-It is also possible to build a documentation locally.
-Just use
+It is also possible to build documentation locally.
+Just execute

 ```bash
 $ julia make.jl
 ```

-in the `docs/` directory to build local version of the documentation.
+in the `docs/` directory to build a local version of the documentation.

 Installation
 ============